hijrahprtm/Ds-Assistant-System-Streamlit/README.md

 **Explanation (English):**

-Here is the English translation, tailored for an executive presentation:

-📊 Customer Profile Mapping Report
-"Good morning/afternoon.
-We have successfully mapped our customer base using two primary indicators: Customer Tenure (X-axis) and Monthly Charges (Y-axis).

-Based on this analysis, our customers are categorized into three strategic groups:

 **1. Red Group (Cluster 1) – Crisis Zone 🚨**
 Profile: New customers (joined less than 10 months) who are immediately charged at a premium rate (ranging from $75 to $110).